42dot/foros/README.md

 ...
 ```

-If leader node (1) is terminated, the number of terminated nodes has exceeded fault tolerance and the remaining node (2) has failed to become leader.
+When leader node (1) is terminated, the number of terminated nodes has exceeded fault tolerance and the remaining node (2) has failed to become leader.
 ```bash
 # Subscriber
 ## No output since there is no leader